NEW FOR 2019 ~

 Starting May 6 and continue through Oct 10+- (state tournament)

-16 hours coaching per month and up to 4 hours weekly supervised practice (included but optional)
+16 hours coaching per month (two 2 hour sessions weekly) and up to 4 hours weekly supervised practice (included but optional)

 o With the exception of “CCVT Summer Camps Participants”, enrollees in the VJGA must be members of CCVT.
 Membership options: (1) being included as part of a family membership, or (2) purchasing a stand-alone junior membership.